The Church of Santa Maria Novella & Museum

 The Grand Cloister

 The other cloister, the magnificent Grand Cloister, has been home to the school of Marescialli and Brigadiers of the Carabinieri since 1920, and as such is closed to the public.
 The Grand Cloister of Santa Maria Novella is called that precisely because it is quite large, with 56 arcades surrounding the internal courtyard corridor.
 Along one end, it sides with the famous Santa Maria Novella Pharmaceutical and Perfume Laboratory whose entrance is on Via della Scala and on its east side with the Refectory of the Santa Maria Novella museum complex.
+Another side is the back of the cloister which faces onto the main train station square.

-Built between 1340 and 1360 and hosted along three of its four sides dormitories for the friars living here.
+Built between 1340 and 1360, it hosted along three of its four sides dormitories for the friars living here.
 Two centuries later, two noble Florentine families and the Grand Duke Cosimo I de' Medici financed the decorations of all of the walls with frescoes of the life of St. Domenic and other Dominican saints, scenes from the life of Christ (at the corners) and portraits of important members of the Santa Maria Novella community (on the pilars).
 The fresco cycle was largely painted within 1570 and 1590 by over 15 various artists from the Accademia known for similar collective works, such as Alessandro Allori, Santi di Tito and Poccetti.
 The size, iconography and clear narrative style of the scenes make it one of the most representative of the Counter-reformation.

 About Lourdes Flores